MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developers-guide.md

 - [IpcDlp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample RMS-enabled DLP application that takes you through the basic steps that a DLP RMS-enabled application should perform by using the RMS File API for protecting and consuming restricted content.
 - [IpcAzureApp](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample that demonstrates how to use RMS SDK in Azure applications to protect data in an Azure Blob Storage.
 - [RmsFileWatcher](https://github.com/Azure-Samples/active-directory-dotnet-rms) is a sample that demonstrates how to build a Windows application that watches directories in the file system and applies RMS protection policies on every change, for example file added or file modified.
+- [ProtectFilesInDir](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/tree/master/EncryptFilesInDir) is a simple console application sample that takes a directory as input and protects all the files in that directory only, no recursion.

 ## PowerShell guides
 These scripts, generally used by Azure Rights management administrators, are useful for developing and testing your service applications.